Gitorious-backup/gitorious-docker/README.md

 When running Gitorious container under Vagrant you can clone/pull/push from either Vagrant's host system or the guest VM as the Vagrant port forwarding just maps the ports to the same numbers (see Vagrantfile).

+NOTE: when running the container in Vagrant "host" term used in several places in this documentation refers to Vagrant's guest (which is a host for the Docker container at the same time).